eric-p-hutchins/zig-webenc/README.md

 * encodeInto(source, destination), in §7.4
 * encode or fail, in §6.1
 * encoder
-* definition of, in §4.1
   * dfn for TextEncoderStream, in §7.6
 * encoding
   * attribute for TextDecoderCommon, in §7.1
   * attribute for TextEncoderCommon, in §7.3
-* definition of, in §4
   * dfn for TextDecoderCommon, in §7.1
-* End-of-queue, in §3
-* error, in §4.1
 * error mode
-* definition of, in §4.1
   * dfn for TextDecoderCommon, in §7.1
 * EUC-JP, in §12
 * EUC-JP decoder, in §12.1
 * EUC-JP encoder, in §12.1.1